Church Pension Group | Leadership & Governance

 Canon Anne M. Vickers, CFA

-Anne M. Vickers served as Canon for Finance and Administration of the Episcopal Diocese of Southwest Florida, where the Office of the Bishop supports the ministry of 79 congregations and operates the DaySpring Episcopal Camp and Conference Center.
+Canon Anne M. Vickers serves as the Chair of The Church Pension Fund Board of Trustees.
+She served as Canon for Finance and Administration of the Episcopal Diocese of Southwest Florida, where the Office of the Bishop supports the ministry of 79 congregations and operates the DaySpring Episcopal Camp and Conference Center.

-Prior to this she was President and CEO at AMV Consulting, Chief Financial Officer at Productivity Point International (Florida franchise), and was an Assistant Treasurer at Chase Manhattan Mortgage Corporation.
+Prior to this she was President and CEO at AMV Consulting, Chief Financial Officer at Productivity Point International (Florida franchise), and Assistant Treasurer at Chase Manhattan Mortgage Corporation.

-She was re-elected to her second term on The Church Pension Fund Board of Trustees in 2022.
+She was elected to her second term on The Church Pension Fund Board of Trustees in 2022.

 She received a BS from the University of Florida – Warrington College of Business.
 She is a CFA® charterholder.